Understanding Israeli Apartheid Week

 What is Israeli Apartheid Week?

-Israeli Apartheid Week (IAW), established in 2005, is a globally recognized anti-Israel initiative held annually, usually in March, across numerous cities and campuses.
-Now in its twentieth year, IAW is organized by the antisemitic Boycott, Divestment, Sanctions (BDS) movement.
+Established in 2005, Israeli Apartheid Week (IAW) is a globally recognized anti-Israel initiative held annually, usually in March, across numerous cities and campuses.
+It is organized by the antisemitic Boycott, Divestment, Sanctions (BDS) movement.

 IAW programming falsely alleges that Israel is a settler colonial, apartheid state.
-Staples of IAW are the construction of mock apartheid walls on campuses, antisemitic and anti-Zionist misinformation and rhetoric, and support for terrorist groups such as Hamas and Hezbollah.
-Learn more here.
+Staples of IAW include the construction of mock apartheid walls on campuses and the dissemination of antisemitic and anti-Zionist misinformation, often coupled with rhetoric that legitimizes or supports terrorist groups such as Hamas (Gaza) and Hezbollah (Lebanon).

 What is apartheid, and why is that not an accurate word to describe Israel?

-How and why is this allowed on campus?
+How and why is IAW allowed on campus?

-What is genocide, and is it an inaccurate word to describe the Israel-Hamas War?
+What is genocide, and why was it an inaccurate accusation during the Israel-Hamas War?

 Responding to Israeli Apartheid Week

-Contact ACF to engage in the crucial work of combating campus antisemitism.
+Contact ACF: Reach out to engage in the crucial work of promoting truth and combating campus antisemitism and anti-Zionism, especially during manipulative campaigns like IAW.

-– Report an antisemitic, biased, or discriminatory incident on campus to ACF.
-This is especially important if you learn of an IAW incident falling outside of protected speech.
+Report Incidents: Report any antisemitic, biased, or discriminatory incident on campus to ACF.
+This is especially important if you witness or experience conduct during IAW events that may constitute harassment, threats, or exclusion beyond the bounds of protected speech.